southwickIO/cloudy-rabbit/README.md

 ## Dependencies
 1. Python (>=3.8)
 2. Ubuntu (>=20.04) or relevant distro.
 3. scapy (`sudo pip3 install scapy`).
-Used for tipid.py and must be installed as sudo for tipid.py to work.
+Used for ti.py and must be installed as sudo for ti.py to work.
+4. ifconfig (`sudo apt install net-tools`).
+Used for df.sh to request information from interfaces.

 ## Scripts
 0. **Menu** (main.py) - Must be run as sudo.
 This is the main script of the program.